AKC Dam: Mandy Light Golden

 Goldens make JOYFUL companions!

 The American Kennel Club describes the Golden Retriever breed as one of the most popular breeds in the U.S. of the top 50 pure breeds.
 It is inherently eager to please.
 It is a sturdy breed that enjoys water and outdoor activities.
 It is intelligent, quick to learn, and dedicated.
 Its working ability and personality makes it perfect as a guide, hunting companion, and assistance, search, and rescue dog.
 Some are chosen for show qualities and are trained for competitions.
-Most are chosen as family companions due to their 'soft mouth', and their playful, gentle, and patient nature.
+Most are chosen as family companions due to their playful, gentle, and patient nature.

 A Suggestion Regarding Adopting a Pup from an Individual Family, Hobby- or Non-Licensed Breeder

 All puppies deserve a wonderful, permanent home.
 However, I also feel that if you are paying for a purebred, you should be receiving one.
 Reputable breeders always provide original paperwork including the pup's actual registration paperwork.
 The American Kennel Association is a superior health registry.
 Each AKC registered puppy has its own registration number which is obtained by proof of purebred parents (including AKC's requirements for parental DNA).
 On the occasion that one of my beautiful, smart, and sweet purebred puppies cannot remain at their first home, I have helped families re-home their pups by forwarding contact numbers or email addresses of interested parties in their location.
 I always state that the transaction is between the two parties, and that I am just providing a courtesy referral.
 I do recommend, however, that for safety's sake, and to validate the puppy's health, that the puppy be acquired directly from the veterinarian's office after he or she clears its vet check.
 I also recommend that acquisition should include any terms within a bill of sale that includes the transfer of the pup's AKC registration.

 A Little About Us